ProjectFrost/Security-/Domain_1/Strategy.md

 ## 1.1
 - Focus  on each unique characteristic of each item in the list
 # 1.2
-- Focus on each characteristic to indetify the attacks
+- Focus on each characteristic to identify the attacks
 ## 1.5
 - Explain → Be able to explain in 25 words or less each concept